Tower Hill Preserve

 Trail Map Trails: 1.36 miles Rating: ★★☆☆☆

-The Tower has taken over as Joshua’s Trust’s newest trailed property as 2023.
+The Tower Hill Preserve took over as Joshua’s Trust’s newest trailed property in 2023 (lasting 7 months until the opening of the Harvey Preserve).
 This simple loop features homestead ruins, well crafted stonewalls, peaceful woods, views of Stonehouse Brook, and a seasonal waterfall.
 The property abuts an existing Natchaug State Forest parcel as well as another Joshua’s Trust property at Agnes’ Pasture.
 I thoroughly enjoyed this short hike and hope that trails will be expanded in the years to come to further explore this great property and it’s possible connections.

 Starting from the grassy parking area, the trail head starts right next to the ruins of the Ross homestead and climbs gently between long sweeping stonewalls.
 This entrance trail soon forks into a loop which I chose to hike clockwise.